 3. Anxiety and Fear

-Dogs that suffer from separation anxiety or are easily frightened are more likely to get lost.
-A dog with separation anxiety may try to escape in search of their owner.
+Dogs with separation anxiety or fear-based behavior are more likely to get lost.
+A dog suffering from separation anxiety may try to escape in search of their owner.
+Likewise, a fearful dog may bolt when encountering something frightening, such as loud noises or unfamiliar people.
+Once far from home, these dogs may struggle to find their way back.

 4. Older Dogs and Cognitive Decline